dkfz-unite/unite-feed-omics/Docs/api-models-rna-expression.md

 - Possible values: `"Tissue"`, `"CellLine"`, `"Organoid"`, `"Xenograft"`
 - Example: `"Tissue"`

+#### Specimen Type
+Specimen can be of the following types:
+- `"Tissue"` - all donor derived specimens
+- `"CellLine"` - cell lines
+- `"Organoid"` - organoids
+- `"Xenograft"` - xenografts

 ## Expression
 Gene expression data.

-The data can be submitted by only single of the following strategies:
+The data can be submitted by only one of the following strategies (one of this fields should be set):
 - `GeneId` - fastest
 - `GeneSymbol` - slower than by `GeneId`
 - `TranscriptId` - significantly slower than by `GeneId` or `GeneSymbol`
 - `TranscriptSymbol` - slower than by `TranscriptId`

 **`GeneId`** - Gene identifier.
 - Type: _String_